Comparison of operating system kernels

 A kernel is a component of a computer operating system.
+It serves as an intermediary connecting software to hardware, enabling them to work together seamlessly.
 A comparison of system kernels can provide insight into the design and architectural choices made by the developers of particular operating systems.

 Comparison criteria

 The following tables compare general and technical information for a number of widely used and currently available operating system kernels.
 Please see the individual products' articles for further information.

 Even though there are a large number and variety of available Linux distributions, all of these kernels are grouped under a single entry in these tables, due to the differences among them being of the patch level.
 See comparison of Linux distributions for a detailed comparison.
 Linux distributions that have highly modified kernels — for example, real-time computing kernels — should be listed separately.
 There are also a wide variety of minor BSD operating systems, many of which can be found at comparison of BSD operating systems.

 The tables specifically do not include subjective viewpoints on the merits of each kernel or operating system.